 The homes on this development will be clustered around two village greens with an intended community building beside the main site entrance on London Road.
 Newport railway station is some 200m distant with the village primary school and Newport Recreation Ground bordering the site.
 An acre of the development land will be gifted to the primary school.
 The greens will accommodate a variety of amenities including newly planted trees, community allotments, designated play areas and wild life ponds.

-The site as a whole will present an ideal place to live being a low density development with all properties having their own garden and many also enjoying a “solar loft” which is a facility you can view at the BRE.
+The site as a whole will present an ideal place to live being a low density development with all properties having their own garden.
 The site will be administered by its own Community Land Trust, ie as a resident you will be a CLT member with a say on matters such as how the village greens are used and maintained and how the estate roadways are lit.